pletcher/Fall2025-qta/README.md

 Instructor: Charles Pletcher (charles.pletcher@tufts.edu) <br/>
 Instructor Office Hours: TTh 3–4pm <br/>

+Teaching Assistant: Zoë Spriggs (zoe.spriggs@tufts.edu) <br/>
+TA Office Hours: TBD

 ## Prerequisites

 None

 ## Description

-espite the recent proliferation in digital sources for a variety of literary fields and subfields, quantitative textual analysis has often been viewed as anathema to pursuits in the humanities.
+Despite the recent proliferation in digital sources for a variety of literary fields and subfields, quantitative textual analysis has often been viewed as anathema to pursuits in the humanities.
 Rather than set computational and literary methods at odds, this course seeks to reconcile them through careful